ospocommunity/website/content/sessions/culture-1167.md

 title: "Open source and commercial-friendly past and future"
 date: "2022-07-29T16:40:00"
 track: "culture"
-presenters: "适兕"
+presenters: "Kuo Shi, Gu Jun, Chen Yuanxi, XiaoYan Wang, Wing"
-stype: "Chinese Session"
+stype: "Chinese Panel"
 ---
 What is commercially friendly?
 A betrayal of open source?
 Too much compromise with business?
 Can you go far?
 We asked people from law, venture capital, evangelists, and entrepreneurs to talk about open source and commercial-friendly:
 1. License is the function of product, software license